jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Wonderful!
+Have a final look at the console and see how `sapply()` did a great job at simplifying the rather uninformative ‘list of vectors’ that `lapply()` returns.
+It actually returned a nicely formatted matrix!

 ## sapply can’t simplify, now what?

 It seems like we’ve hit the jackpot with